-- T2.3.2 All land use and development located within the AMA shall be exempt from transportation concurrency, and thus shall not be required to meet roadway level-of-service standards.
+- T2.3.1 Transportation network investment and connectivity shall increase in the AMA through support of alternative modes of transportation and development design that provides daily activities within walking distance of residences; public infrastructure that is safe, comfortable, and attractive for pedestrians with adjoining buildings open to the street and an attractive streetscape; and parking designed to avoid pedestrian conflicts with pedestrian, transit, automobile, and truck traffic.
+(Amended 06/10, Ord.
+2010-07; Amended 03/13, Ord.
+2013-07) - T2.3.2 All land use and development located within the AMA shall be exempt from transportation concurrency, and thus shall not be required to meet roadway level-of-service standards, based on their compliance with Objective T2.3 and related policies.
 Developments outside of the AMA that impact roadways within the AMA shall be required to meet transportation concurrency requirements and level of service standards.
-(Amended 6/10, Ord.
-10-07) - T2.3.3 Parcels located within unincorporated Orange County and located within the boundaries of an approved municipal transportation concurrency exception area shall be subject to the requirements of Objective T2.3 and associated policies.
-(Amended 6/10, Ord.
-10-07) - T2.3.4 Any project in the AMA with an existing capacity reservation account may elect to satisfy mobility requirements by converting the existing capacity reservation account to a prepaid impact fee account.
-Until July 2 1, 2011, any project within the AMA may elect to satisfy mobility requirements by prepaying its transportation impact fee.
-(Added 6/10, Ord.
-10-07) - T2.3.5 All development or redevelopment in the AMA shall be required to provide safe and convenient movement on the development site for all users, particularly pedestrians, through strategies that may include but are not limited to the following: - A. Cross-access connections/easements or joint driveways, where available. - B. Closure of existing excessive, duplicative, or unsafe curb cuts or narrowing of overly
+(Amended 06/10, Ord.
+2010-07; Amended 03/13, Ord.
+2013-07) - T2.3.3 Parcels located within unincorporated Orange County and located within the boundaries of an approved municipal transportation concurrency exception area shall be subject to the requirements of Objective T2.3 and associated policies.
+(Amended 06/10, Ord.
+2010-07) - T2.3.4 Any project in the AMA with an existing capacity reservation or encumbrance account may elect to satisfy mobility requirements by converting the existing account to a prepaid impact fee account.
+(Amended 06/10, Ord.
+2010-07; Amended 03/13, Ord.
+2013-07) - T2.3.5 All development or redevelopment in the AMA shall be required to provide safe and convenient movement on the development site for all users, particularly pedestrians, through strategies that may include but are not limited to the following: - A. Cross-access connections/easements or joint driveways, where available. - B. Closure of existing excessive, duplicative, or unsafe curb cuts or narrowing of overly